Todays Reading: Philippians 4:4-7

-Although pastor is reading from 2 Corinthians Chapter 1, he referenced other significant bible passages listed below.
-Simply highlight with your mouse to read.
+Although today's sermon is based on :1 Thessalonians 5:18 pastor referenced other significant bible passages listed below.
+Simply highlight to read.

 Commentary by Matthew Henry, 1710.